 Filing cabinets stuffed full of files have gone, faxes are ancient technology and photocopiers probably won’t be around for much longer.
-Security and compliance are core issues in any mortgage broker's business plan.
+Security and compliance are core issues in any business plan.
 Check out our four tips to get you heading down the right path.

 These days, with a few clicks of your mouse or taps of your phone, you can request documents from clients, store them online for you and your colleagues to review, and sign contracts electronically.